-Anticipatory grief is a difficult process experienced by friends and relatives as well as the dying individual.
+Anticipatory grief is a difficult process experienced by friends and relatives as well as the individual who is terminally ill.
 Experts who assist patients in their final days say the best thing to do for someone who has received news of their prognosis is to allow them to guide your conversations and actions.

 What NOT to Say to Someone Who Is Dying

-“Avoid clichés or platitudes,” notes psychiatrist and author Marcia Sirota, M.D.
-“Saying things like, ‘Everything happens for a reason,’ and ‘It’s God’s will,’ can make the person feel like their illness is their fault.”
+“Avoid clichés or platitudes,” notes psychiatrist and author Dr. Marcia Sirota.
+“Saying things like, ‘Everything happens for a reason,’ and, ‘It’s God’s will,’ can make the person feel like their illness is their fault.”

-Be thoughtful about gestures that would be both practical and meaningful to them, and then see these things through.
-Prepare and deliver dinner, offer to clean the house, run errands or drive to doctor’s appointments.
-If you say you’re going to do something, follow through and do it.
+Come up with thoughtful gestures that would be both practical and meaningful to them, and then see these things through.
+Prepare and deliver dinner, offer to clean the house, run errands, or drive them to doctor’s appointments.
+If you say you are going to do something, be sure to follow through and do it.
 If you aren’t sure you will be able to deliver, it’s best not to make any commitments.

 Facing the Reality of a Loved One’s Final Days

-If you are close enough with this person to discuss end-of-life care and final arrangements, it is important to broach these topics.
-The conversation may be uncomfortable initially, but talking out details and preferences will assure your loved one that their wishes will be carried out and provide you with clear instructions to follow before and after their passing.
-End-of-life discussions can also help both parties come to terms with the situation and segue to other poignant conversations.
+If you are close enough with this person to discuss end-of-life care and final arrangements, it is important to broach these topics early on.
+The conversation may be uncomfortable initially, but talking about details and preferences will assure your loved one that their wishes will be carried out.
+This discussion will also provide you with clear instructions to follow both before and after their passing.